nsercresnet/storymaps/content/story/scaling/_index.md

 caption="Image credit: Illustration by Ágnes Vári."
 >}}

-Taking a **multi-scale perspective** means that we can measure things at **fine or small scales**, for example measuring carbon in a handful of soil, or at  **broad or large scales**, for example when studying a landscape of fields and forests by using techniques like remote sensing that give us a bird’s eye perspective of larger ecological patterns and processes.
+Taking a **multi-scale perspective** means that we can measure things at **fine or small scales**, for example measuring carbon in a handful of soil, or at  **broad or large scales**, for example when studying a landscape of fields and forests.
+For the latter, we can use techniques like remote sensing that give us a bird’s-eye perspective of larger ecological patterns and processes.